-Sophomores Eliezer Lasry, Jacob Joseph Lefkowitz-Brooks, and Caroline Edry all cracked eggs that were raw, sending them out of the tournament while gaining laughs from the crowd.
+Sophomores Eliezer Lasry, Jacob Lefkowitz-Brooks and Caroline Edry all cracked eggs that were raw, sending them out of the tournament while gaining laughs from the crowd.
 The sophomores were now of contention for the win.

 Freshman Samson Taxon then smashed an egg that was raw, leaving only juniors and seniors left in the competition — which was how much of the prior day-and-a-half had gone at Color War.

-Left standing were Clara Sandler for the juniors and Ben Mashiach for the seniors.
+Left standing were Clara Sandler, for the juniors, and Ben for the class of ’18.